mkram01/EPI563-SpatialEPI/docs/01-locating-spatial-epi.md

 When first learning epidemiology, it can be difficult to distinguish between the concepts, theories, and purpose of epidemiology versus the skills, tools, and methods that we use to implement epidemiology.
 But these distinctions are foundational to our collective professional identity, and to the way we go about doing our work.

-For instance do you think of epidemiologists as data analysts, scientists, data scientists, technicians or something else?
+For instance, do you think of epidemiologists as data analysts, scientists, data scientists, technicians or something else?
 These questions are bigger than we can address in this class, but their importance becomes especially apparent when learning an area such as *spatial epidemiology*.
-This is because there is a tendency for discourse in spatial epidemiology to focus primarily on the *data* and the *methods* without understanding how each of those relate to the *scientific questions* and *health of population* for which we are ultimately responsible.
+This is because there is a tendency for discourse in spatial epidemiology to focus primarily on the *data* and the *methods* without understanding how each of those relate to the **scientific questions** and **health of population** for which we are ultimately responsible.
 Distinguishing these threads is an overarching goal of this course, even as we learn the data science and spatial analytic tools.

 One quite simplistic but important example of how our questions and methods are inter-related is apparent when we think of  **data**.
 Data is central to quantitative analysis, including epidemiologic analysis.
 So how is *data* different in *spatial* epidemiology?

+### Unit of analysis

-The first thing that might come to mind is that we have explicitly geographic or spatial measures contained within our data.
+The first thing that might come to mind is that in this course and your related future spatial epi work, there is explicitly geographic or spatial measures contained within our data.
 The content of the spatial data is distinct: the addition of geographic or spatial location may illuminate otherwise *aspatial* attributes.
 But even more fundamental than the content is thinking about the *unit of analysis*.

 It is likely that in many other examples in your epidemiology coursework, the explicit (or sometimes implicit) unit of analysis has been the *individual person*.
 Spatial epidemiology can definitely align with individual-level analysis.
-But as we'll see, common units we observe and measure in spatial epidemiology -- and therefore the units that compose much of our **data** -- are not individuals but instead are geographic units (e.g. census tract, county, state, etc) and by extension the *collection* or *aggregation* of all the individuals therein.
+But as we will see, common units we observe and measure in spatial epidemiology -- and therefore the units that compose much of our **data** -- are not individuals but instead are geographic units (e.g. census tract, county, state, etc) and by extension the *collection* or *aggregation* of all the individuals therein.

 This distinction in unit of analysis has important implications for other epidemiologic concerns including precision, bias, and ultimately for inference (e.g. the meaning we can make from our analysis), as we'll discuss throughout the semester.